|

 The Structure and Functional Tuning of Diminished Sevenths

-The enigma - Born, not made
+The enigma - Born, not made Diminished seventh chords have always been somewhat mysterious.
+They are evidently

-This is the kind of usage usually proposed for diminished seventh chords, allowing it to travel with impunity to any other chord, as if the listener had conveniently forgotten where it came from.
+it to travel with impunity to any other chord, as if the listener had conveniently

 Academic Directives